Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Theory

-\end{theorem} Note that the risk bound involves two quantities $n^{-\frac{2\alpha_2}{2\alpha_2 + s}}$ and $(\log n /n)^{-\frac{\alpha_2}{s}}$.
+\end{theorem} Note that the risk bound involves two quantities $n^{-\frac{2\alpha_2}{2\alpha_2 + s}}$ and $(\frac{\log n}{n})^{-\frac{\alpha_2}{s}}$.
 As the number of predictors $s$ increases, it becomes more difficult to estimate $g(x)$.
 Meanwhile, $h^s$ is involved when proving strongly restricted convexity of the loss function.
 A larger value of $s$ indicates smaller probability of the loss function being strong restricted convex.
 In contrast, $\alpha_2$ describes the smoothness of $g(x)$.
 A larger $\alpha_2$ leads to a smaller risk bound and a faster convergence rate.
+The rate here holds uniformly for any $x$ satisfying Assumption 3; and the true rank of matrix $r$ does not have to be finite for case (2).